 To sum up, I think 8 days is a fair amount of time to explore the Pamir Highway.
 If your time is very limited, you certainly don’t need to spend 3 days in Dushanbe before your trip – or 5-6 days somewhere else after.
 I’d recommend it, though.

-On food: Dinners at guest houses and in homestays (included in the price) consist of fresh, hot and delicious bread, straight from the tandoor oven, meat-rich soups (most often mutton), potatoes and even more potatoes.
+Dinners at guest houses and in homestays (included in the price) consist of fresh, delicious hot bread, straight from the tandoor oven.
+There’s meat-rich soups (most often mutton), potatoes and even more potatoes.
 Breakfasts (also included) will be eggs (usually omelettes) and/or porridge, along with more of the bread.
 Tea is served with everything.

 - Till Mostowlansky: Azan on the Moon (Entangling Modernity along Tajikistan’s Pamir Highway)